 The challenge for game developers is accounting for the hundreds of hours of speech data needed to build the voice-recognition engines for these games to run smoothly.

 Developers must consider accents, dialects, and whole languages on top of baseline video game localization for players in different cultures.
-There’s also the gathering of all the different potential phrases or commands a user would say within the context of the game to account for.
+There’s also the gathering of all the different potential phrases or voice commands a user would say within the context of the game to account for.

 Recording and implementing only a handful of expected phrases without accounting for natural language utterances means the player might never say the “correct” phrase to trigger a response.

 As you can see, a lot goes into making speech recognition work smoothly.
 There’s nothing more frustrating as a gamer than having to repeat yourself, only to be met with your character’s impassive-yet-expectant stare.

 So, let’s take a walk through the rise of speech technology in gaming: where we’ve been, where we are, and what we’re expecting to see more of.

 Early Examples of Voice-Controlled Games

 As with any new technology, those who pioneer change will also be the ones dealing with the challenges and bumps in the road that come with the uncharted territory.

 Here’s a couple examples of those early attempts to incorporate speech recognition into video games.